 Another recipient of the “Triple Crown of Acting,” Al Pacino earned his Academy Award for Best Actor for his performance as the blind Lieutenant Colonel Frank Slade in "Scent of a Woman."
 He has been nominated so far for eight Oscars and 17 Golden Globes (of which he has won four), among many other accolades.
 That same year, he was nominated for Best Supporting Actor for Glengarry Glen Ross, marking the first time an actor was up for two Academy Awards for different movies in the same ceremony.

-Tom Hanks is a household name in the world of acting, having starred in numerous critically-acclaimed films that have grossed more than $4.5 billion at the U.S. box office.
+Tom Hanks is a household name in the world of acting, having starred in numerous critically acclaimed films that have grossed more than $4.5 billion at the U.S. box office.
 Along with Spencer Tracy, Tom Hanks is the only actor to win two back-to-back Oscars for Best Actor.
-His first was for "Philadelphia," in which played a gay lawyer suffering from AIDS who sues his law firm for discrimination.
+His first was for "Philadelphia," in which he played a gay lawyer suffering from AIDS who sues his law firm for discrimination.

 In 1994, Tom Hanks claimed his second consecutive Oscar for Best Actor for his portrayal of the title role in "Forrest Gump."
 The Robert Zemeckis-directed film made a killing in the box office and won six Oscars.
 The film follows the life of Forrest Gump, a dim but loving athletic man from Alabama who lives through many extraordinary events.

-Although Nicolas Cage is mostly known for the action films he starred in later in his career, the actor is an accomplished artist, having been in a variety of critically-acclaimed dramas since he was young.
+Although Nicolas Cage is mostly known for the action films he starred in later in his career, the actor is an accomplished artist, having been in a variety of critically acclaimed dramas since he was young.
 He won the Academy Award for Best Actor for his role as an alcoholic writer in "Leaving Las Vegas."
 He was also nominated for his portrayal of both real-life screenwriter Charlie Kaufman and Kaufman's fictional twin brother in "Adaptation" (2002).

 Australian actor and “Triple Crown of Acting” winner Geoffrey Roy Rush has been nominated for four Academy Awards, winning one for his work in "Shine."
 In the film, based on the life of real-life pianist David Helfgott, featured Rush as Helfgott, who suffered from mental illness and was kept in institutions.
 Rush is also the first actor to win the Academy Award, BAFTA, Critics' Choice Movie Award, Golden Globe and SAG Award for a single role.